adeperio/base/README.md

 ### Requirements

 * The latest version of PostgreSQL can be found here: http://www.postgresql.org/download/.
-* To prep Base for social logins, you will need to setup your app's OAuth details for respective providers.
-Look here for more detail [auth.md](docs/auth.md)
+* To prep Base for social logins, you will need to setup your app's OAuth details for respective providers - more details here [auth.md](docs/auth.md)

 ### Setup